NetApp/EKS-FSxN-Trident-Automation/README.md

 ## Features
 The solution provides the following features:

-* Deploy an EKS Cluster
+* Deploy an EKS Cluster using AWS Quick Start (https://aws-quickstart.github.io/quickstart-amazon-eks/)
-* Deploy FSxN in HA mode across 2 regions
+* Deploy FSxN File System and Storage Virtual Machine (SVM)
 * Install and configure Astra Trident
 * Deploy a sample application to showcase the integration works end-to-end